I want to talk about what to do when you hate your life.

 An Important for When You Hate Life

 I’m stuck in a rut kind, and the

 - I’m genuinely depressed kind.

 Let’s face it, when you hate life, they’re both shit.

 But it seems fair to say that depression needs more serious support.

 This blog post might prove useful.
 However, if you’re struggling with life to the point where you’re thinking of ending it, then please seek professional help.

 See your doctor, tell a loved one, call a helpline (in the UK, Samaritans is 116 123)…do what you can to get the support that’s going to make a real difference.

 There’s not a one-size-fits-all approach to getting through a tough time.

 Ignore anyone that says otherwise.

 The primary thing to keep in mind when you’re thinking ‘help me, I hate my life right now’, in my opinion, is to know it’ll get better.

 The same goes when you hate life.
-‘I absolutely hate my life’ might be running through your head right now.
+The same though (‘I absolutely hate my life’) might be running through your head right now.

 But with the right approach and support, you’ll get through it.